 Contacting your local (town and county) Councillors is another important way to raise local awareness of epilepsy deaths, SUDEP and risks for people with epilepsy.
 Their role is to represent their local community and are involved in shaping local services including health services.

 Whether you’ve spoken to your MP / local Councillor before, or if this is your first time writing to them – getting involved by contacting them can really help us raise local and national awareness.
-You may also want to consider asking them for an appointment at their next local surgery so you can speak to them about these key issues and share your story with them.
+While many MPs may not be holding traditional local surgeries at the moment because of COVID-19, they may be offering virtual/digital alternatives where you can speak to them about these key issues and share your story with them.

 Find your local MP and their contact details here: https://www.parliament.uk/mps-lords-and-offices/mps/

 You can also find your local Councillors here: https://www.gov.uk/find-your-local-councillors